designedforplaygames/github-pages-with-jekyll/_posts/2012-12-02-Danny-Amoeba-at-Paramecium-High-playtest#1-results.md

 ---
-title: "Danny Amoeba&trade; at Paramecium High - playtest#1 results"
+title: "Danny Amoeba™ at Paramecium High - playtest#1 results"
 date: 2012-12-02
 ---
 First play-test of Danny Amoeba&trade; at Paramecium High went .. better than I expected.
 A lot of changes are needed, but some of the core mechanics are good.